 IS THERE A UNIFORM CODE AT PS 317?

-PS 317 does have a uniform code.
-On Monday – Thursday, uniform colors are any color green shirt with khaki bottoms.
+PS 317 is uniform optional.
+If you choose to dress your child in uniform, Monday – Thursday, uniform colors are any color green shirt with khaki bottoms.
 Friday’s are dress down day for our students.
-On dress down day, students are not required to be in uniform.
 Additionally, we expect children to be appropriately dressed for the weather and to wear age-appropriate clothing.
 Flip flops, backless shoes, heels, halter tops and hats are not allowed in school.
 “Heelies” are strictly prohibited.

 ARE TOYS OR CELL PHONES ALLOWED AT PS 317?